nickatomlin/Korpus/README.md

 # Korpus
 For presentation of audio/video/text corpus of Kofan texts.
-Borrowing code from [ETST](http://community.village.virginia.edu/etst/).
+Previously using code from [ETST](http://community.village.virginia.edu/etst/).

 Contributors:
  - Nicholas Tomlin